Bayan-Sairafi/Bayan_Sairafi/Final_Part_2.md

 ## My targeted audience I hope to reach

+My goal is to reach female adolescents who are in a sensitive phase of identity development and are in the process of acquiring their beliefs.

 ## My approach to identifying representative individuals to interview

+I plan to conduct a minimum of three interviews, which will include a mother of an adolescent, a father of an adolescent, and an adolescent themselves.
+This approach will ensure that we gather insights from all spheres of the community that are affected by the issue at hand.

 ## Interview script